 Due to a new study design for clinical trials, more ALS patients are eligible to participate.
 This has been shown by recent research.
 Selecting patients differently and adapting the trial design, results in several benefits for both patient and researcher.

 Research on ALS treatments is as vital as ever, but is difficult because of the different variations of the disease.
-This also means that finding suitable subjects for research is not always easy.
-Subjects quickly fail to meet the selection criteria.
+This also means that finding suitable participants for research is not always easy.
+Participants quickly fail to meet the selection criteria.
 This may change with a new, innovative research design.
 The European Medicines Agency (EMA) has already endorsed these innovations.
 In the current study researchers from the ALS Center and TRICALS demonstrate the effectiveness of the design.